The health and safety profession is entering a new era, one defined by change, innovation and opportunity.

 We continue to debate the skills shortage in the safety profession, hand wringing as we view the widening gap between new talent and retiring knowledge.

 Perhaps it’s time to shout more about the leaders - professionals who sit on the board and influence strategy.
 How do incoming safety leaders prepare for this transition?
-At SHWL learn about the soft skills needed to make this leap – how to influence, communicate smartly and make a difference beyond the risk assessment.
+At SHWL London learn about the soft skills needed to make this leap – how to influence, communicate smartly and make a difference beyond the risk assessment.

 Legislation, regulation and compliance